euisuk-chung/AI_TOP_100/Extra_question/questions/Question_01.md

 4. **Repeat**: Go back to step 1.

 This cycle allows the agent to handle unexpected errors (e.g., "File not found" -> "I'll try a different filename") and adapt to dynamic environments.

+**Real Enterprise Example:**
+**Amazon's Internal Coding Agents**: Amazon engineers use internal AI agents for tasks like code reviews and system upgrades.
+These agents don't just write code once; they run the code, observe the compiler errors or test failures, and then loop back to fix their own mistakes until the build passes, significantly reducing developer toil.